JoshMermel/JoshMermel.github.io/_posts/2025-07-20-axles-puzzle.md

 title: Axles puzzle
 ---

-This is a post about https://joshmermelstein.com/axles , a game I put together with help from Gemini.
+This is a post about [axles](https://joshmermelstein.com/axles), a game I put together with help from Gemini.
 This post might make more sense if you go play a round before you read it.

 # Background

-In 2024, I saw a post on the twisty puzzles forum about the Peterhoff-Smolensk puzzle - https://twistypuzzles.com/forum/viewtopic.php?t=39375 .
+In 2024, I saw a post on the twisty puzzles forum about the [Peterhoff-Smolensk puzzle](https://twistypuzzles.com/forum/viewtopic.php?t=39375).
 I thought it was a really nice idea, and filed it on my mental "I should think more about this" list.

 # Simulator in Rust